About the NSW Consumer Advisory Group – Mental Health Inc.

 - Nominate as a Trustee of NSW CAG when positions become available

-Membership is free, subject to approval by the NSW CAG Board, and requires renewal every three years.
+Membership is free, subject to approval by the NSW CAG Board.
 For more information go to GET INVOLVED.

 Being involved in influencing the system